 - Make about 6-8 small wells in the sauce, and divide big dollops of chickpea batter among them.
 Let cook for 3-5 mins.
 As the bottom of the batter dollops start to get cooked during this time, you may stir them slightly with a wooden spoon so that they can get cooked more evenly.
 Cover the pan and let cook for 5-8 more mins, so that the batter will get cooked through.

 - When you see the top of the chickpea batter slightly hardened and not completely liquid anymore, remove the pan from heat.
-Drizzle over the chickpea batter with 1 tbsp olive oil and place the pan in the preheated oven.
+Optionally drizzle over the chickpea batter with 1 tbsp olive oil and place the pan in the preheated oven.
 Cook for 8-10 mins, until the top is slightly browned.

 - Sprinkle with chopped parsley and serve immediately, alongside fresh baguette or pita bread!